 Gifts and “donations” for Cubans

 You’re bringing gifts – not donations On arrival, if Cuban customs asked about items you intend to leave behind, describe them as gifts.
-If your luggage is searched and you are questioned as to why you’re bringing 25 pencils (for example), say, “they are gifts for friends” and leave it at that.
-The word donation raises concerns because, in the past, bad people brought harmful things into Cuba as donations.
-In the unlikely event, your gifts are confiscated rest assured they’ll be distributed to Cubans in need.
+The word donation raises concerns because, in the past, bad people brought harmful things into Cuba disguised as donations.

 How do I wash my clothes in Cuba?

-If you are staying at a private Cuban home, ask the owner for assistance.
+If you are staying at a private Cuban home, ask your host for assistance.

 Electricity in Cuba is similar to America but different

 Electricity in Cuban hotels is often 220 volts.
-We advise you to purchase a Type ‘C’ European Travel Plug Adapter for electrical devices you bring to Cuba.
-You can buy this adapter from Amazon, Walmart or electronics stores.
-Some hotels use 110 volts, 60Hz (same as the US and Canada), but don’t count on it.
+We suggest you purchase a Type ‘C’ European Travel Plug Adapter for electrical devices you bring to Cuba.
+You can buy Type ‘C’ adapter from Amazon, Walmart, or electronics stores.
+Here are examples from Amazon.
+Example ONE, example TWO, and example THREE.

-If you are staying in a private home, most have both 220 and 110 volts.
+Most private homes have both 220 and 110 volts.
 Still, a Type ‘C’ adapter will always come in handy.